Welcome to the second part of the Magento migration guide.

 Media files migration

 You must transfer your media files manually for an error-free migration.
-However, there are many Magento stores that keep their media files in a database.
+However, many Magento stores keep their media files in a database.
 In this case, you can sync the data to ensure automatic migration to Magento 2.

 You can do this by following the path below: